HDTV antenna buying guide

 Indoor vs. outdoor antennas

-The popular Mohu Leaf 30 indoor antenna is small and paper-thin, so it mounts easily to a wall, a window, or almost anywhere.
+The One For All Suburbs Ultimate indoor antenna is decor-friendly and mounts easily to a wall, a window, or almost anywhere.

 Indoor antennas are generally small, lightweight, and simple to connect to your TV.
 While many people place this type of HD antenna on or near the TV for convenience, you'll generally get the best reception if you place it fairly high on a wall or close to a window.

 Outdoor antennas tend to be significantly larger and are intended for roof- or attic-mounting.